IanEdington/learn/java/coursework.md

 }
 ```

+#### Complex models
+Very useful for creating simple but complex data models.

+#### Erasure
+All type information is erased withing a generic.
+This is because of limitations in the Java language spec and the need to remain backwards compatible with older libraries.

+- You can't use `instanceof` within generics!
+- You can't get any type information within a generic.

+Class type is based on the generic not on the generic's implementation.
+A generic is defined in a class file so the underlying class object is the same no matter what the generic is holding.

+This is a fundamental difference between Java and other implementations of generics.
+The generics have NO idea what they are dealing with once they are created.
+This means that code must written assuming everything is an object.

+There are ways around this with template and factory methods.

 #### Bounding Generic types
+This is where you start to be able to create complex code within your generics.
+By making sure it is of a type.
+The following returns an exact type instead of a generic Number.
+If used properly this makes more complex code more simple, but can make simple code more complex.

+    <T extends Class & Interface & Interface2> T map (T digit) { return digit; }

+`Generic<T2 extends T1> boundedRef;` A reference can contain a generic that holds a specific Type T2 or greater.
+Since we don't know what type it is holding we can't use assignment statements or any method that uses T as an argument.
+You can call methods that return T so long as the reference they are assigned to is T2 or a super-class of T2.
+`Class Generic<T2 extends T1> {}` a generic where T2 can be any subclass of T1.
+The methods associated with T1 are available within the generic.

+#### Wildcards
+<?> This tells the compiler it can be any type, but that it's a specific type.
+This makes it hard for the compiler to make any specific determinations about the class being represented.
+It usually means that you can't assign an object to it because you don't know what type it is and you can't call any methods because you don't know what type it is.

+#### Bounding and Wildcards
+Allow for an upcasting relationship.
+These are more restrictive than strait bounds because once you say it's a wild card, we don't know what that means.

+    List<? extends Apple>

+Basically you can't use any methods that will add, or change the array using a parameter, but you can call methods that will perform actions on the generic.

+Super type is the opposite.
+You know that this object is at least an apple.
+It might even be less than an apple but we don't know that.
+This will let us pass apple types in but not less than an apple.

+    List<? super Apple>

 ### Exceptions
 An exceptional condition is a condition you don't have enough information to solve in the current scope.
 All you can do is jump to a wider scope and let them try to solve the condition.